Frank C. Cook IV: Green Path

 Cook also taught at yearly Rainbow Gatherings and founded Green Path in 2006.

 Travel

-Frank Cook was well traveled, visiting Costa Rica, Southern Africa, Peru, Australia, New Zealand, Japan, and more.
+Frank Cook journeyed to numerous countries, such as Costa Rica, Southern Africa, Peru, Australia, New Zealand, and Japan.
+In his pursuit to connect with over 5,000 plant genera with which he felt intuitively linked, he braved some of nature's most dangerous challenges, including malaria, and perhaps the parasite that caused his fatal case of neurocysticercosis.

 Legacy

 Frank Cook's life sowed the seeds for the non-profit organization Plants and Healers International which works to "network people together regionally and globally for plant walks, transition skills, green path gatherings, and travel to indigenous cultures".